 The biggest problem facing Biden is that he abandoned the laptop, unless he continues to maintain the possible evil twin or deranged thief theories.
 The filing, however, offers a new claim to get over this hurdle.

 Notably, Biden does not deny that he signed that agreement, but he refuses to say that he did.
 Instead, he claims that the provision is void under a Delaware law setting a period of a year to obtain lawful ownership over abandoned property.
-25 Del.
-C. § 4001.
-However, the provision states that a person loses ownership claims if he “failed to otherwise assert or declare the ownership rights to the tangible personal property for a period of 1 year.”

 The filing focuses on Issac disclosing the contents before the year period but ignores that Biden has not claimed ownership for multiple years.
 However, the counterclaim maintains that Issac did not even wait the 90 days to access and share some of the material.